 5. Learn to Think in Terms of Maximum Return

-Whatever you do from here on out, ask yourself first: is what I’m doing now going to maximally help me in the future?
+Whatever you do from here on out, ask yourself first: is what I’m doing now maximally help me in the future?
 Whether it’s creating more money, connections, lasting joy and happiness, or more opportunities, do tasks/activities that give you maximum benefit.

 Then, after you ask the ROI question, ask the focusing question to focus your tasks: what’s the ONE thing I can do such that by doing it everything else will be easier or unnecessary?